Copyright 2021 AA1Car.com

 A component used to deliver air and fuel on older engines.
 It mixes air and fuel in varying proportions according to the position of the throttle opening and engine vacuum.
-Carburetors were replced by fuel injection in the 1980s, but are still found on many older engines and performance engines.
+Carburetors were replaced by fuel injection in the 1980s, but are still found on many older engines and performance engines.
 Carburetor adjustments include idle speed, idle fuel mixture and choke setting.
 Most carburetor problems are due to choke misadjustment or dirty air or fuel.
-Dirt can plug up the tiny metering orifices, resulting in a variety of derivability problems.
+Dirt can plug up the tiny metering orifices, resulting in a variety of drivability problems.
 Wear around the throttle shafts or warpage or vacuum leaks around the base plate can also cause problems.
 Overhaul kits are available, but many carburetors can be very difficult to rebuild correctly.
 A better alternative is a factory rebuilt carburetor that can be easily installed.
 See Carburetor Diagnosis.

 Also known as a Hooke Joint, Universal Joint or U-Joint, it is a simple flexible coupling using a double yoke and four-point center cross.
 Cardan joints are used as couplings in the driveshafts of rear-wheel drive cars.
 Because they can produce uneven shaft speeds when operated at joint angles of more than a few degrees, they are usually not used with front-wheel drive (because the front wheels also steer and create large operating angles).